Mobile, Alabama: Colonial

 In 1763, Britain defeated France in the Seven Years' War.
 The Treaty of Paris ceded French territories east of the Mississippi River to Britain, including Mobile.
 The city became part of the expanded British West Florida colony.
 The British changed the name of Fort Condé to Fort Charlotte, after Queen Charlotte.

 The British promised religious tolerance to the French colonists, and 112 French colonists remained in Mobile.
 The first permanent Jewish settlers came to Mobile in 1763 as a result of the new British rule and religious tolerance; Jews were not allowed to officially reside in colonial French Louisiana due to the Code Noir.
 Most colonial-era Jews in Mobile were merchants and traders from Sephardic Jewish communities in Savannah, Georgia and Charleston, South Carolina.
-By 1766, the town's population was estimated to be 860 people, although the borders were smaller than during the French colonial period.
+In 1766, the town's population was estimated to be 860 people, although the borders were smaller than during the French colonial period.
 During the American Revolutionary War, West Florida and Mobile became a refuge for loyalists fleeing the other colonies.

 While the British were fighting rebellious colonists along the Atlantic coast, the Spanish entered the war in 1779.
 The Spanish wished to eliminate any British threat to their Louisiana colony west of the Mississippi River, which they had received from France in the 1763 Treaty of Paris.
-Bernardo de Galvez, the Spanish Governor of Louisiana, captured Mobile during the Battle of Fort Charlotte in 1780.
+In 1780, Bernardo de Galvez, the Spanish Governor of Louisiana, captured Mobile during the Battle of Fort Charlotte.
 Their actions were condoned by the revolting American colonies, partially evidenced by the presence of Oliver Pollack, representative of the American Continental Congress.
 Due to strong trade ties, many residents of Mobile and West Florida remained loyal to the British Crown.
 The Spanish renamed the fort as Fortaleza Carlota, and held Mobile as a part of Spanish West Florida until 1813, when it was seized by United States General James Wilkinson during the War of 1812.